woojing/korean-glue/README.md

 [![Python](https://img.shields.io/badge/Python-3.10%20|%203.11%20|%203.12%20|%203.13-blue?logo=python&logoColor=white)](https://www.python.org/)
 [![License](https://img.shields.io/github/license/woojing/korean-glue)](LICENSE)

 A modern Python library for Korean josa processing combining rule-based and dictionary-based approaches.
 Django template tags and Jinja2 filters are included for easy web framework integration.
+Patterns can be provided either as pairs like `은/는` or as a single particle such as `은`.

 ## Installation